July 20, 2023

 Srishti Gupta

-Srishti Gupta is an editorial analyst at IDR where she’s responsible for writing, editing, and translating content.
+Srishti is an editorial associate at IDR where she’s responsible for writing, editing, and curating content in English and Hindi.
 She previously worked in an editorial capacity at Springer Nature.
-She holds a master’s degree in political science and is interested in researching gender, social justice, security, and international relations.
+She holds a master’s degree in political science and is interested in researching development and social justice from a ground-up perspective.

 Debojit Dutta-Image